Mango-Clark/List_Toki/README.md

 ## Usage

 List_Toki is suggested to be used with AdBlock services such as ABP, uBO, and Brave browser, as well as the List-KR add-on, which is available on GitHub.
-To use the filter list, simply add the URL of the raw filter file to your AdBlock service's filter settings.
+To use the filter list, simply add the URL of the filter to your AdBlock service's custom filter settings.

-Here's the URL for the raw filter file on GitHub:
+Here's the URL for the custom filter:

 ```
 https://raw.githubusercontent.com/Mango-Clark/List_Toki/main/List_Toki.txt